 It will take more than sensitivity-training sessions and the public shaming of racist, hypervigilant white women to dismantle today’s system of segregation.
 Limiting the power of white people to use the law to act out their vision of a “quality” life that excludes black people is a place to start.

-While Brodkin’s article connects us to the historical experience of becoming white, it ends without any sense of how this analysis might be useful in contemporary struggles.
+While Brodkin’s chapter connects us to the historical experience of becoming white, it ends without any sense of how this analysis might be useful in contemporary struggles.
 Kahrl’s piece points the way to necessary actions by drawing our attention to contemporary instances of policing whiteness.

 Related & Updates